Services in Syöte National Park

 Day Trip Huts

-- Lomavaara: (in Finnish) a campfire site also in the yard
+- There is a campfire hut in the yard of the Ahmatupa hut.

 - There is a well close to the Ahmatupa hut.
 Its water quality is not monitored and it is recommended that the water is boiled.